okbob/plpgsql_check/README.md

 Finally, you can add PRAGAMA type markers to turn off/on many aspects allowing you to hide messages you already know about, or to remind you to come back for deeper cleaning later.

-I founded this project, because I wanted to publish the code I wrote for the last two years, when I tried to write enhanced checking for PostgreSQL upstream.
-It was not fully successful - integration into upstream requires some larger plpgsql refactoring - probably it will not be done for many years (now is Dec 2013).
+I founded this project, because I wanted to publish the code I wrote for the  two years, when I tried to write enhanced checking for PostgreSQL upstream.
+It was not fully successful - integration into upstream requires some larger plpgsql refactoring.
 But the code is fully functional and can be used in production (and it is used in production).
 So, I created this extension to be available for all plpgsql developers.

 If if you want to join our group to help the further development of this extension, register yourself at that [postgresql extension hacking](https://groups.google.com/forum/#!forum/postgresql-extensions-hacking)